 Further, there are 22 short term certification courses offered by NISM.
 In this article, we would predominantly hold a discussion on these certifications.
 A majority of these short term courses are mandated by SEBI for those who are either self-employed like an investment advisor or research analyst or working in the Financial Services industry in India.

-The rests are voluntary certifications which have not been mandatory for the finance professionals.
+The rests are voluntary certifications that have not been mandatory for the finance professionals.
 But, the voluntary certifications are beneficial in the sense that they provide advanced knowledge in some specific area.

 For example, Mutual Fund Distributors Certification Examination (Series V C) is a voluntary exam but its contents and way of testing the candidates is more difficult than other Mutual Funds exams.